Winter storms, January to February 2014

-For further analysis of storminess, refer to the mid-December 2013 to early January 2014 storms.
+For further analysis of storminess, refer to the Winter storms, December 2013 to January 2014.

 Further information may be found via the following links:

-For a description of monthly summaries, including rainfall statistics for December 2013 to February 2014 onwards, please refer to the UK climate summaries.
+For a description of monthly summaries, including rainfall statistics for December 2013 to February 2014 onwards, please refer to the Climate summaries.

-A Global Perspective on the recent storms and floods in the UK.
+A A global perspective on the recent storms and floods in the UK on the recent storms and floods in the UK.